5j54d93/Dcard-2022-Web-Frontend-Intern-Homework/README.md

 - first check if what user search had already saved in `sessionStorage`
   - if yes：get data from `sessionStorage`
   - else：fetch data from API call [`GET /users/{username}`](https://docs.github.com/en/rest/reference/users#get-a-user)
+    - when fetch data from API, also save it in `sessionStorage`

 ```jsx
 const userData =